nueBuild/php-project-lib/README.md

 ------

-A PHP libray with commonlu used PHP functionality.
+A PHP libray with commonly used PHP functionality.